Overseas educated dietitians – Assessment Stage

 - Two officially certified recent passport-size photographs of yourself, endorsed on the reverse with name and signature of official.
 See certification of documents below.
 These are required for identification purposed when sitting the examinations.

 and, where applicable;

-- Certified copies of evidence of passes in English language test either OET or IELTS (PTE Academic will be accepted until 31 December 2020)
+- Certified copies of evidence of passes in English language test either OET, IELTS or PTE

 - Certified copies of evidence of change of name, e.g. a marriage certificate (only if the name on your documents is different from your current name)